Wolfgang90/ds_p7_sparkify/README.md

 | Sparkify_AWS.html        | contains project code for for grid search and cross validation as.html.                                    |

 ## Summary of the analysis results
-The project defined a churn metric, features and a model to predict churn based on the features.
-The best model created using cross validation had a f1-score of x and an accuracy of x.
+The project defined a churn metric, features and a model to predict churn based on features.
+The final model was a random forest model with a maximum depth of 8.
+The model had a f1-score of 0.86695 and an accuracy of 0.88235.
 The good prediction results are a solid foundation for installing automatic measures to significantly reduce user churn as a next step.

 For a more detailed elaboration on the project please refer to my [blogpost][2] on the topic.